SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 - Redis may not run properly in Windows if the Virtual Memory is set to 0 Kbyte.
 To avoid this issue, temporarily enable Virtual Memory.

+- On Windows, hiredis module can not be installed and an error is displayed, but since it is not a required module, it works without problems.

 Accessing ChOWDER from a Web Browser
 ---------------------------------------------------